Rockset

 2. Format the connection string mongodb://<username>:<password>@hostname:port/<dbname> with the hostname and port of your MongoDB cluster.
 You don't need to replace username, password and dbname tags in the connection string.
 Record the connection string in the Rockset Console for the integration.

-To ensure connectivity with your MongoDB cluster, you must allow the inbound network access from your application environment to MongoDB by adding Rockset's public IP addresses to your IP access list.
-If you choose to skip adding Rockset IP address entries, make sure you enable the bindIpAll setting which enables access to the cluster from anywhere.
+To ensure connectivity with your MongoDB cluster, you must allow the inbound network access from your application environment to MongoDB.
+Enable the bindIpAll setting for Rockset to access your MongoDB cluster..

 1. Open the mongod configuration file for editing.